jiajie789/ESHAPE/README.md

 Developed using MATLAB, ESHAPE requires MATLAB R2016a or later version for compilation and execution.
 ESHAPE is distributed as a zip package.
 You just need to **unzip the zip package** to any location on your computer and run the file "ESHAPE.m" in MATLAB to execute the program.

 # Code Checklist
-1.Main program

-ESHAPE.m   Source program of main page.
-ESHAPE can be run by executing this file using MATLAB 2016a or later.

-ESHAPE.fig   Graphical user interface of main page.

 2.Functions

 Contour extraction